freejstone/CONGA/docs/pages/output_files.rst

 * ``search_file``: Indication of whether the PSM was taken from the narrow- or open-search file.
 * ``charge``: Charge of the precursor.
 * ``spectrum_neutral_mass``: Neutral mass of the precursor.
+* ``modification_info``: Contains the variable modification information of the discovered peptide as a comma-delimited list of "position[mass-modification]".
 * ``flag``: Flags whether the peptide discovered has a ``delta_mass`` value that coincides with a loss or gain of an amino acid.
 (Works only for Tide-search inputs).
 * ``originally_discovered``: This column is made available when the option ``--return_extra_mods T`` is used.
 In this case, a peptide discovered at an FDR threshold will also have their subsequent variants (other variable modifications) of this peptide reported, so long as these variants are identified by a top 1 peptide-spectrum match (top 1 PSM).